F5EMEA/oltra/use-cases/bigip-monitoring/README.md

-# Monitoring services published via BIGIP with Prometheus, Grafana and Elastic
+# Monitoring BIGIP services with Prometheus, Grafana and Elastic
 In this section we go through how you can efectively to monitor K8s services that are being delivered by BIGIP/CIS with an observability platform.
 The technologies that are part of the observability platform are [**Prometheus**](#prometheus), [**Elasticsearch**](#elasticsearch), [**Grafana**](#grafana) and [**Telemetry Streaming (F5)**](#telemetry-streaming).

 <p align="center">